trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 10 - ChatOps Bot for Status Queries/README.md

 **Industry Example:**
 A healthcare SaaS provider uses the bot during a major platform upgrade.
 Multiple teams ask about API health and error rates in a shared Slack channel; the bot answers each query once, in a thread, so all teams stay aligned and focused on the upgrade without confusion or duplicate information.

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Local LLM (Ollama, e.g. Llama2) was used to summarize and clarify raw monitoring metrics for Slack bot responses.
+  The bot uses LLM to transform API data into human-friendly answers.

+**AI Technologies Used:**
+- Llama2 (LLM, via Ollama)
+- Python (Slack bot orchestration, API integration)

 ## References 📖
 - [Slack Socket Mode](https://api.slack.com/apis/connections/socket)
 - [Slack Bots with Python](https://slack.dev/python-slack-sdk/)